operaads/docs/docs/js/guide/README.md

 # Introduction

-Opera ADX JS SDK show ads in specific locations on your site based on configured content.
+Opera Ads JS SDK show ads in specific locations on your site based on configured content.

 ## SDK Address